Where are your shirts printed?

 We have two primary wholesalers at this time.
 The first is US-based brand Bella and Canvas.
 Operating out of Los Angeles, Bella and Canvas is striving to increase sustainable practices in various ways.
 They use only Blue Sign certified dyes and efficient dye houses that align with the state of California’s EPA regulations around waste water treatment and usage.
 Their cutting facilities also run on partial solar power with comprehensive recycling programs for paper waste and fabric scraps.
 You can read more about them here.

-Due to increasing stock shortages and delays, we also use Next Level brand tees.
+We also use Next Level brand tees.
 Next Level operates in South America and holds manufacturers to a Workplace Code of Conduct as outlined here.
 Next Level has recently created new line of products created from 70% recycled materials, and when possible we source from this collection.

 We are always on the hunt to move all of our lines to be 100% made in Canada.
 While there are many great Canadian clothing manufacturers, the market for resell wholesale is much smaller.
 We have tried out a number of Canadian made tees from various fabrics, but have returned to our two primary wholesalers for two reasons - the amazing fit and the unbeatable longevity of the tees.